 Generate and Share Live Reports

-Another example of how we use Dashboard is when strategizing and planning with clients.
+Another example of how we use Vision-Bot is when strategizing and planning with clients.
 It is valuable to review a customer's devices and focus on areas to address before moving ahead with a budget or project.
-For these scenarios, we use the Generate Report feature of Dashboard (try it in the Dashboard demo).
+For these scenarios, we use the Generate Report feature of Vision-Bot.
 This was once a manual process that required us to create and export reports for delivery as spreadsheets.
 Today, we provide our clients with Dashboard logins so they can autonomously get what they need out of the system.
 We can even allow them to invite and manage their own team member’s access to Dashboard.
 In all cases, accounts can access only the devices they are authorized to view — both in Dashboard and in our Jamf Pro server.

 Take Action Today!